leovantoji/UCSanDiegoX-ALGS200x-Algorithmic-Design-and-Techniques/Programming Assignment 4.md

 **Task:** To force the given implementation of the quick sort algorithm to efficiently process sequences with few unique elements, your goal is replace a 2-way partition with a 3-way partition.
 That is, your new partition procedure should partition the array into 3 parts: *< x* part, *= x* part, and *> x* part.\
 **Input Format:** The first line of the input contains an integer *n* and a sequence of *n* integers *a<sub>0</sub>, a<sub>1</sub>, ..., a<sub>n-1</sub>*.\
 **Constraints:** *1 ≤ n ≤ 10<sup>5</sup>*; *0 ≤ a<sub>i</sub> ≤ 10<sup>9</sup>* for all *0 ≤ i < n*.\
-**Output Format:** Output this sequence sorted in non-decreasing order
+**Output Format:** Output this sequence sorted in non-decreasing order.

 ```python
 def partition3(a, l, r):